- Grade Level

 In order to learn this, we must, in imagination, visit many parts of our country and many other countries [...]Continue Reading →

 This week I will be sharing several “geography readers” from James Franklin Chamberlain.

 Each one of these books is written for elementary students.
 How We Are Sheltered combines the interests of culture and geography by telling how different people live, and what kinds of dwellings they live in.

 This little geography reader is a dignified piece of writing.
 Each little story it contains tells about one kind of food, and how it gets to our dining table.

 From cranberries and chestnuts to cheese and oysters, this book has 28 products that it describes.
 Some of the methods of production [...]Continue Reading →

 This series of books, published in the early 1900′s, is still very relevant today.
 Though some of the geographical and political facts have changed, the stories from these countries gives children a “living look” into cultures from around the world.

 Each volume contains a map of the country and most contain [...]Continue Reading →

-Tagsamerican animals art biography birds book boys charlotte mason children civil war clipart clip art crafts culture download ebook ebooks free geography high school history hobbies homeschool homeschooling illustration illustrations images literature living book nature nature study notebooking picture book plants poetry preschool public domain reader reading science stories study technology unschooling vintage
+Tagsamerican american history animals art biography birds book boys charlotte mason children civil war clip art crafts culture download ebook ebooks free geography high school history hobbies homeschool homeschooling illustration illustrations images literature living book nature nature study notebooking picture book plants poetry preschool public domain reader reading science stories study technology unschooling vintage